 Along with her operatic repertoire, Ms. Weinberg is a frequent soloist in concert performances.
 She has been featured as a soprano soloist in Mozart's Great Mass in C Minor, Mozart's Vesperae solennes de confessore, Rossini's Petite messe solennelle, Rebay's Messe in B, and Haydn's Missa brevis in F Major.
 She has also been an active soloist with the Christ Church Cathedral Choir of Men and Boys in Indianapolis, Indiana, and the Indianapolis Symphony Orchestra.

-This year, Ms. Weinberg was a semi-finalist in the Immling Festival International Singing Competition in Germany.
+In 2019, Ms. Weinberg was a semi-finalist in the Immling Festival International Singing Competition in Germany.
 In 2016, she was a semi-finalist in the International Otto Edelmann Singing Competition in Vienna, Austria. and a finalist in the Bel Canto Foundation Competition in Chicago, IL.